Guiye Frayo

 Guiye Frayo is a London-based Argentine indie duo consisting of members Guillermo Martinez Ipucha and Veronica Santillo.

-Their music has elements of different styles combining pop, rock, psychedelic, electronica, dance and experimental to create a unique sound.
+Their music has elements of different styles, combining pop, rock, psychedelic, electronica, dance, and experimental to create a unique sound.

-They not only play conventional instruments (guitars, keyboards and drums) but also theremin, circuit-bent toys and vintage synthesizers among others.
+They not only play conventional instruments (guitars, keyboards, and drums) but also the theremin, circuit-bent toys, and vintage synthesizers, among others.

-So far, they have released two Albums, nine EPs, nine Singles, and two video-clips.
-They are currently working in new material.
+So far, they have released two albums, nine EPs, nine singles, and two video clips.
+They are currently working on new material.